linebender/druid/docs/src/custom_widgets.md

 passed a mutable reference to its child in each method, so that it can modify it or forward events as needed.

-As an arbitrary example, here is how you might use a `Controller` to change the behaviour of the `Backspace` key for a textbox, so that every other time it is pressed it doesn't do anything.
-(This is a bad example, feel free to write a better one!):
+As an arbitrary example, here is how you might use a `Controller` to make a textbox fire some action (say doing a search) 300ms after the last keypress:

 ```rust,noplaypen
 {{#include ../book_examples/src/custom_widgets_md.rs:annoying_textbox}}